MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/electronic-reporting-destinations.md

 ### Power BI destination

-Set **Enabled** to **Yes** to use your ER configuration to arrange the transfer of data from your instance of Finance and Operations to Microsoft Power BI services.
+Set **Enabled** to **Yes** to use your ER configuration to arrange the transfer of data from your instance to Microsoft Power BI services.
 The transferred files are stored on a Microsoft SharePoint Server instance that must be configured for that purpose.
 For more information, see [Use an Electronic reporting configuration to provide Power BI with data from Finance and Operations](general-electronic-reporting-report-configuration-get-data-powerbi.md).

 > [!TIP]
 > To override the default behavior (that is, the dialog box for a configuration), you can create a destination reference and a file destination for the main output component, and then disable all the destinations.